zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic.md

 **A**pproximate **N**earest **N**eighbor (ANN) algorithm gets more and more popular in recent days with its fast query performance and flexibility of tuning the trade-off between accuracy and latency.
 Among so many kinds of ANN algorithms, SEISMIC (**S**pilled Clust**e**ring of **I**nverted Lists with **S**ummaries for **M**aximum **I**nner Produ**c**t Search from "[Efficient Inverted Indexes for Approximate Retrieval over Learned Sparse Representations](https://arxiv.org/abs/2404.18812)" paper) is specifically designed to accelerate neural sparse search.
 Unlike traditional sparse encoding methods, SEISMIC is not an encoding algorithm itself, but rather an indexing and retrieval optimization technique that significantly improves query performance for existing neural sparse vectors.
 Now, approximate sparse search is available with SEISMIC algorithm in the Neural-Search plugin to provide outstanding sparse vector query performance.

 SEISMIC addresses the performance challenges that arise when neural sparse search is applied to large-scale datasets with billions of vectors.
-While neural sparse search traditionally uses inverted indexes for efficiency, query performance can deteriorate substantially at unprecedented data volumes.
+While neural sparse search traditionally uses inverted indexes for efficiency, query performance can drop substantially in a linear relationship with the document size.
 SEISMIC introduces a novel approach using clustered posting lists and approximate retrieval techniques to maintain fast query speeds even as data scales exponentially.

 ## How Sparse ANN (SEISMIC) works